mitdbg/fastdeepnets/journal.md

   - [x] [Interesting article about EM algorithm applied to mixture models](http://www.waset.org/publications/2675)
   - [x] [Expectation–maximization algorithm](https://en.wikipedia.org/wiki/Expectation–maximization_algorithm)
   - [x] Find books/lecture notes
-- [ ] Try to implement an algorithm that separate the two components of the distributio
+  - [x] Try to implement an algorithm that separate the two components of the distribution
   - The idea seems to be good, but it is extremely hard to fit the model.
   - Will try to implement EM algorithm
   - EM is very efficient on a mixture of exponnential and gaussian distribution, but it does not look like it is the best model for the data
   - I tried fitting two gamma distributions and they fit the data very well.
 The only problem now is that the algorithm I have for EM in this case is randomised and have poor convergence properties.
 I will try to have a deterministic algorithm and the results should be even better (and much faster than the randomised one, based on bootstraping)
+- [ ] Generate plots
 - [ ] Interpret and conclude